Bicycle theft is an all too common problem in the United Kingdom, with statistics showing that thousands of bikes are stolen every year.

 All these factors create combined provide a perfect storm for maintaining bicycle theft in the UK.

-Deterrents are an excellent way to discourage bike theft and there are a number of solutions available.
+Deterrents are an excellent way to discourage bike theft, and there are several effective solutions available.

-A good quality lock, preferably U-locks that are harder for thieves to break, is essential for securing your bike when it’s left unattended and bicycle standards such as Sold Secure offer peace of mind by rating security devices against various levels of risk.
+A good quality lock, preferably U-locks that are harder for thieves to break, is essential for securing your bike when it’s left unattended.
+Bicycle standards such as Sold Secure offer peace of mind by rating security devices against various levels of risk.

-Additionally, tracking devices can be installed on bikes and mobile apps offer a range of additional features that can improve the security of your bicycle - allowing you to monitor its location in real time should it ever go missing.
+Additionally, tracking devices can be installed on bikes, and mobile apps offer a range of features that can enhance the security of your bicycle, allowing you to monitor its location in real-time should it ever go missing.
+Similarly, GPS trackers for horses can provide peace of mind, ensuring you can locate your horse if it wanders off.

-Finally, registering your bike with a local police station or online database can help to reunite you with your stolen bicycle should it ever be recovered.
+Finally, registering your bike with a local police station or an online database can help reunite you with your stolen bicycle should it ever be recovered.